ncase/blog/src/posts/research-notes-oct-2024.md

 Here's the first hypothesized feature I tested:

-> "females write more emotionally, males write more neutrally"
+> "females write more emotionally,
+> males write more neutrally"

 When re-written with that feature gender-flipped...

 ![](../content/media/oct-2024/research/rewrite_emo_neutral.png)

 Male accuracy got *obliterated*, while... female accuracy remained untouched???
-(Reminder: these were on the subset of essays that GPT-3.5 got right the first time)
+(Reminder: these were on the *subset* of essays that GPT-3.5 got right the first time.
+That's why, above, total accuracy weighs males more than females: because GPT-3.5 accurately detected males much better than females, in the original setup.)

 Other tested features that almost eliminated male accuracy, but **female accuracy always stayed high:**